 Visitors to the Falls follow a circular route that leads down one side of the gorge by way of a very steep set of stair known as Jacob's Ladder.
-There are several viewpoint during the descent, giving good views across to the main waterfalls, which crash down the hillside to a height of over 300 feet.
+There are several viewpoints during the descent, giving good views across to the main waterfalls, which crash down the hillside to a height of over 300 feet.
 The nature trail falls within an SSSI (Site of Special Scientific Interest) and is a good example of a Sessile Oak woodland environment.

 You then cross the gorge via a lovely arching iron footbridge, and then ascend via stone steps, pausing at several viewpoints along the way for a closer glimpse at the falls.

-They made the mistake of killing a rich man, and his outraged friends set dogs to track the robbers to their lair, where the were captured.
-They men were hanged and the woman burned at the stake as a witch.
+They made the mistake of killing a rich man, and his outraged friends set dogs to track the robbers to their lair, where they were captured.
+The men were hanged and the woman burned at the stake as a witch.
 The cave was then partially plugged to prevent it being used again for nefarious deeds!

 The Devil's Bridge Legend

 In reality, the first bridge was built 1075 - 1200 and was followed by a second bridge, built on top of the first, about 1753.
 Finally, an iron bridge was built atop both earlier bridges in 1901.

-Admission to the Falls is by way of a kiosk which is manned during daylight hours, but open via a coin-operated turnstile at other times.
-If you want to make a day of it, why not plan a trip via the Vale of Rheidol Steam Railway, which terminates only a four minute walk from the Falls entrance.
+Admission to the Falls is by way of a kiosk which is manned during daylight hours but is open via a coin-operated turnstile at other times.
+If you want to make a day of it, why not plan a trip via the Vale of Rheidol Steam Railway, which terminates only a four-minute walk from the Falls entrance.